WiMoVE-OSS/docs/docs/index.md

 This solution allows for using commodity access points running OpenWrt for large&#8209;scale Wi&#8209;Fi deployments, even from different vendors.

+A high-level explanation of the project can be seen in [this presentation](https://www.tele-task.de/lecture/video/10107/) (german).

 ## Where to go from here

 [Architecture Overview](architecture/){ .md-button }